-This Colorado native has been living in the heart of Tuscany for the past 15 years and has certainly done her homework on the subject.
+This Colorado native has been living in the heart of Tuscany for almost 20 years and has certainly done her homework on the subject.

-Those who know me have heard (perhaps a bit too much) about our incredible family trip and I really shouldn’t take the credit.
-So I asked the Queen of Italian travel to share her Top 6 Tips for travelling with kids 10 and under in Italy.
+Those who know me have heard about our incredible family trips to Italy and I really can’t take the credit.
+It all belongs to Kate.
+So I asked the Queen of Italian travel to share her Top 6 Tips for traveling with kids 10 and under in Italy.

 1) Plan to do LESS!

 Kids can’t tour like adults.
 You’ll all have more fun if you back off the touring and leave time to relax at a nice park, stop for gelato breaks etc.

 Teach your child (regardless of how little they are) a few words of Italian before they come.
 Italians love children..and having your child say buongiorno, per favore & grazie, will make people smile & bend over backwards to help you (not to mention, getting your kids excited about another language).

 If you want to hit some of the bigger museums (i.e.. the Uffizi in Florence), consider getting a guide who is specialized in working with kids & families – you will get so much more out of the experience!
 If you want to go on your own, try and choose a handful of artworks (possibly based on your child’s interests) that you can look at more in-depth with your child so that the experience is not just a blur.
 Also consider smaller museums where there will be much smaller crowds & possibly more kid-friendly exhibits – places like Natural History or Science Museums.

 Make sure to allow time for kids to be kids & get out the wiggles.
 Italy has some amazing gardens which are fabulous places to explore as a family.
 The many piazzas are also great for kids to run around, kick a soccer ball with some Italian bambini, see a market, etc.